 Many observers believe that the spread of AIDS in Africa could have been slowed if African leaders had been more engaged and outspoken in earlier stages of the epidemic.
 President Thabo Mbeki of South Africa has come in for particular criticism on this score.
+Concern over the consequences of AIDS in South Africa is high, since the number of infected people there - 4.7 million at the end of 2001 - is larger than in any other country.
 In April 2000, President Mbeki wrote then President Clinton and other heads of state defending dissident scientists who maintain that AIDS is not caused by the HIV virus.
 In March 2001, Mbeki rejected appeals that the national assembly declare the AIDS pandemic a national emergency, and in September of that year, the South African government attempted to delay publication of a South African Medical Research Council report, which found AIDS to be the leading cause of death, accounting for 40% of mortality among South Africans aged 15 to 49.
 The Council predicted that South Africa's death toll from AIDS would reach a cumulative total of between 5 and 7 million by 2010, when 780,000 people would be dying annually from the disease.
 Life expectancy would fall from 54 years at present to 41 by the end of the decade, according to the Council.

 Under mounting domestic and international pressure, the South African government seemed to modify its position significantly after an April 17, 2002 cabinet meeting on the AIDS crisis.
-The cabinet announced that it would triple the national AIDS budget, end official opposition to the provision of antiretrovirals for rape victims, and launch a program for universal access to drugs to prevent mother to child transmission, possibly by December.
+The cabinet announced that it would triple the national AIDS budget, end official opposition to the provision of antiretrovirals for rape victims, and launch a program for universal access to drugs to prevent mother-to-child transmission, possibly by December.
 AIDS activists welcomed the policy changes, but some expressed concerns about implementation or pointed out that South Africa was still far from providing access to treatment for all those in need.

 On July 5, 2002, South Africa's Constitutional Court denied the government's appeal against lower court decisions ordering it to begin providing the antiretroviral drug Nevirapine nationwide to reduce the transmission of HIV from pregnant mothers to their newborns.
 The South African Treatment Action Campaign (TAC) had launched the suit in August 2001, demanding a comprehensive program to prevent mother-to-child transmission (MTCT).
 TAC maintained that MTCT trials involving 18 pilot projects providing Nevirapine to HIV-positive pregnant women were inadequate and that 20,000 babies could be saved by a nationwide program.
 The German firm Boerhringer-Ingelheim offers the Nevirapine drug free in Africa for MTCT programs.
 South African officials maintained that safety precautions required further testing of Nevirapine but accepted the Constitutional Court's decision.
-However, continuing South African government objections to a grant awarded by the Global Fund to Fight AIDS, Tuberculosis, and Malaria to KwaZulu-Natal Province, where infection rates are extremely high, has caused some to question whether official attitudes on the AIDS epidemic have in fact changed.